 So I'm still attached enough to the basic elements to take another pass:

-Unfortunately I can't track down a hi-res version of the vintage photo and I can't find another which does the same job.
-Even at a hard crop the beads and hair showing help communicate the broad idea of the figure being Native.
+Even at a tight crop the beads and loose dark hair still visible help communicate the broad idea of the figure here being Native.
 Most images of 19th century American women with guns have an Annie Oakley vibe (or indeed are literally of Annie Oakley).
 But this woman is cradling the weapon tenderly, which both speaks more to the gun's place within the novel and also connects to the visual motif of 'loving hands' on Days Without End in expressing emotion and tenderness.

 If I had a better version of the image to work with I'd get into playing with applying some tinting.
 The Days Without End image is tinted and it adds so much intimacy, closeness and richness to the cover.
 The one I've used for A Thousand Moons is simply sepia, but I could add my own digital tinting to emulate the benefits of that.